zachRadack/Fm_visualizer/README.md

 # Finite machine, Search visualizer

 This is a step by step search visualizer.
-It is currently under development.

 Capable of producing its own random graphs, making your own custom json graphs, or even just editing a random produced json!

 I did this by breaking the typically searches so they only do a single itteration (with some technical expections).